7 Best iPhone Apps for People with Hearing Loss

 - Noise reduction – Filters out background sounds

-Best for: Mild hearing loss, situations where reading isn’t practical (like driving), watching TV, affordable alternative to hearing aids.
+Best for: Mild hearing loss, situations where reading isn’t practical (like driving), watching TV, and an affordable alternative to hearing aids.

 Group conversations are tough when you have hearing loss.
 Ava makes them manageable.